Muscular Christianity

-Muscular Christianity is a philosophical movement that originated in England in the mid-19th century, characterized by a belief in patriotic duty, discipline, self-sacrifice, masculinity, and the moral and physical beauty of athleticism.
+Muscular Christianity is a religious movement that originated in England in the mid-19th century, characterized by a belief in patriotic duty, discipline, self-sacrifice, masculinity, and the moral and physical beauty of athleticism.

 The movement came into vogue during the Victorian era as a method of building character in pupils at English public schools.
 It is most often associated with English author Thomas Hughes and his 1857 novel Tom Brown's School Days, as well as writers Charles Kingsley and Ralph Connor.
 American President Theodore Roosevelt was raised in a household that practised Muscular Christianity and was a prominent adherent to the movement.
 Roosevelt, Kingsley, and Hughes promoted physical strength and health as well as an active pursuit of Christian ideals in personal life and politics.
 Muscular Christianity has continued through organizations that combine physical and Christian spiritual development.
 It is influential within both Catholicism and Protestantism.

 Origins and background

 Until the Age of Enlightenment, the aesthetics of the body within Christianity were concerned chiefly with holy suffering.
-Asceticism, and the denial of bodily needs and beauty, was of interest to laity and clergy alike in Antiquity and the medieval period.
+Asceticism, and the denial of bodily needs and beauty, was of interest to laity and clergy alike in Ancient history and the Middle Ages.
 A key tenet of asceticism is believing the flesh to be a distraction from divinity.
 Sects such as Catharism believed the flesh to be wholly corrupted.

 The Muscular Christianity movement was never officially organized.
 Instead, it was a cultural trend that manifested in different ways and was supported by various figures and churches.
 Muscular Christianity can be traced back to Paul the Apostle, who used athletic metaphors to describe the challenges of a Christian life.
 However, the explicit advocacy of sport and exercise in Christianity did not appear until 1762, when Rousseau's Emile described physical education as important for the formation of moral character.